Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-Note that due to our discretization $t=m$ we have a unique handling of both the horizontal and the vertical cone and do not have to make any adjustments for the diagonal shearlets, in contrast to the discretization $t=A_{a_j}S_{s_{jk}}m$ where you have different discretizations for $t$ in the horizontal and in the vertical cone.
-Consequently, some adjustments have to be made for the diagonal shearlets.
+Note that due to our discretization $t=m$ we have a unique handling of both the horizontal and the vertical cone and do not have to make any adjustments for the diagonal shearlets.
+This is in contrast to the discretization $t=A_{a_j}S_{s_{jk}}m$ where one has different discretizations for $t$ in the horizontal and in the vertical cone.
+Consequently, some adjustments for the diagonal shearlets are necessary.

 Smooth shearlets are well-located in time.
-To show the difference we present in Fig. \ref{fig:diagonalShearletTime_old} the ``old'' shearlet in the time domain and in comparison in Fig. \ref{fig:diagonalShearletTime_new} the new construction in the time domain.
+To show the difference we present in Figure~\ref{fig:diagonalShearletTime_old} the ``old'' shearlet in time domain and in comparison in Figure~\ref{fig:diagonalShearletTime_new} the new construction in time domain.

 The non-smooth construction is slightly worse located.
-The shearlet coefficients of, e.g., a diagonal line only show marginal differences such that for practical applications it is irrelevant which construction is used.
+The shearlet coefficients of, e.g., a diagonal line, show only marginal differences such that for most practical applications it is irrelevant which construction is used.